pydanny/pydanny.github.com/pages/about.rst

 About
 ===========

-:date: 2013-08-18 15:33
+:date: 2013-09-04 13:11

-Currently in Zagreb, Croatia for a month, I normally do Python, Django, and JavaScript out of Los Angeles, California.
+Currently in Split, Croatia for a month, I normally do Python, Django, and JavaScript out of Los Angeles, California.
 I love to read, write, hang out with my fiancee_, and play at Capoeira_.
 I am a total Space and NASA Geek.

 .. _`Audrey Roy`: http://audreymroy.com
 .. _fiancee: http://audreymroy.com